Marie-Louise Dubreil-Jacotin: Career and research

-Following her husband, she moved to Nancy, but was unable to obtain a faculty position there herself because that was viewed as nepotism; instead, she became a research assistant at the University of Rennes.
-She was promoted to a teaching position in 1938, and became an assistant professor at the University of Lyon in 1939, while also continuing to teach at Rennes.
-In 1943 she became a full professor at the University of Poitiers, the first woman to become a full professor of mathematics in France, and in 1955 she was given a chair there in differential and integral calculus.
-In 1956 she moved to the University of Paris and after the university split she held a professorship at Pierre and Marie Curie University.
+When her husband moved to Nancy, Dubreil-Jacotin was unable to obtain a faculty position at the same university because that may have been seen as nepotism.
+She became a research assistant at the University of Rennes.
+She was promoted to a teaching position in 1938, and she became an assistant professor at the University of Lyon in 1939, while continuing to teach at Rennes.
+In 1943 she became a full professor at the University of Poitiers, the first woman to become a full professor of mathematics in France, and in 1955 she was awarded a chair there in differential and integral calculus.
+In 1956 she moved to the University of Paris and after the university split she held a professorship at the Pierre and Marie Curie University.

-In the 1950s, motivated by the study of averaging operators for turbulence, Dubreil-Jacotin's interests turned towards abstract algebra, and she later performed research in semigroups and graded algebraic structures.
+In the 1950s, motivated by the study of averaging operators for turbulence, Dubreil-Jacotin's interests turned towards abstract algebra.
+She later performed research in semigroups and graded algebraic structures in collaboration with her husband.
 She was the author of two textbooks, one on lattice theory and the other on abstract algebra.
-As well as her technical publications, Jacotin was the author of a work in the history of mathematics, Portraits of women mathematicians.
+As well as her technical publications, Dubreil-Jacotin was the author of a work in the history of mathematics, Portraits of women mathematicians.
 She was president of the French Mathematical Society for 1952.

 Legacy

 Rue Marie-Louise-Dubreil-Jacotin, a street in the 13th arrondissement of Paris within Paris Diderot University, is named after her, and the University of Poitiers also has a street with the same name.

-In semigroup theory, the Dubreil-Jacotin semigroups are also named after her, as is the Dubreil-Jacotin–Long equation, "the standard model for internal gravity waves" in fluid mechanics.
+In 2026, Dubreil-Jacotin was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was conceived by a student and tour guide named Bernard Rigaud and it was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.